 Can I adjust the locking system on my bi-fold doors?

-If your bi-fold doors aren’t locking or closing with a smooth operation, you might have come to the conclusion that there’s an issue with the multi-point locking system.
-However, it’s more likely that the problem has arisen because the doors have fallen out of alignment with the tracking mechanism and simply need adjusting.
+If your bi-fold doors aren’t locking or closing with a smooth operation, it’s likely that the doors have fallen out of alignment with the tracking mechanism and need adjusting.

 Read more about adjusting bi-fold doors on our page Operation, maintenance and troubleshooting common issues.